network regional meetings

 Network Regional Meetings

 [Members only] Our twice-yearly network meetings offer community and civic engagement professionals the opportunity for professional development and networking.
 In 2019, we launched a six-year professional development curriculum for the meetings.
 The curriculum framework is drawn from The Community Engagement Professional in Higher Education: A Competency Model for an Emerging Field and the Community Engagement Professional’s Guidebook: A Companion to the Community Engagement Professional in Higher Education.
-Special thanks to Bob Frigo, Associate Director, Kernodle Center for Civic Life, Elon University for assisting with the curriculum design and facilitation.
+Special thanks to the NCCE community engagement professionals assisting with the curriculum design and facilitation: Bob Frigo, Associate Director, Kernodle Center for Civic Life, Elon University; Dr. Jaime Russell, Director of Student Community Engagement, UNC Wilmington; and Dr. Tamara Johnson, Director of Engaged Scholarship, urbanCORE, UNC Charlotte.
 Dr. Lane Perry, the former Executive Director of the Center for Community Engagement and Service Learning, Western Carolina University, also assisted from 2019-2022.

 August 2022